TrapntDusty/MitzoPython/README.md

 ## A Minecraft - Discord Management Bot

-### Mitzo Bot its a spanish project for a Server that replicated the Autonomous University of Nuevo Leon Mexico in Minecraft, this bot is a replica but in python of the now obsolet [Mitzo](https://github.com/TrapntDusty/mitzobot)
+### Mitzo Bot its a spanish project for a Server that replicates various universities in Mexico inside Minecraft, this bot is a replica but in python of the now obsolet [Mitzo](https://github.com/TrapntDusty/mitzobot)

 <p align="center">
     This is a Discord bot that has and will have